oecees98-ui/Port-Scanner/README.md

 # Network Port Scanner

-A multi-threaded TCP port scanner built in Python — a classic beginner networking/cybersecurity project that teaches the fundamentals behind tools like **Nmap**.
+A multi-threaded TCP port scanner built in Python — a networking/cybersecurity project that teaches the fundamentals behind tools like **Nmap**.

 > ⚠️ **Legal & Ethical Notice**
 > Only scan hosts you **own** or have **explicit written permission** to test — e.g. `127.0.0.1` (your own machine), a local VM, or a lab environment like [scanme.nmap.org](https://scanme.nmap.org) (Nmap's own official test target).
 Scanning systems without authorization is illegal in most jurisdictions and violates most Terms of Service.